Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

           could probably send audio through aux or network somehow if capture card does mono, mpv is very flexible
     - But srsly, just playing back a video stream in a vm takes a sizable amount of processing power.
     - Did I mention that attempting to screenshare in VMWare blue-screens the whole VM?
+Well, unless you disable Hardware Acceleration in Virtual machine settings.
     - For a solution like this, using `ffmpeg` with a custom rtmp server sounds like the best idea. on the windows end, we screenshare an mpv view.
 4. Using [discord_arch_electron](https://aur.archlinux.org/packages/discord_arch_electron/) package from AUR.
    this uses system installation of electron instead of what discord bundles.
-    - So in an event this bug is fixed in electron, we may get the fix instantly
+    - So in an event this bug is fixed in electron, we may get the fix instantly (very unlikely, read next section)
     - I'm not good enough to just fix this bug but this is a good starting point if you wanna give it a try
         - and maybe give them a PR after fixing, and if they reject it, just make a PKGBUILD repo that applies your patch, put on github, doesn't matter.
         - This is like, the best solution to this problem, if you are good enough.
+5. A BetterDiscord plugin
+    - I tried this approach as well and got absolutely nowhere.
+    - This could go along with [discord_arch_electron](https://aur.archlinux.org/packages/discord_arch_electron/) in an event this is fixed in electron.
+    - Maybe if there is someone who knows how to make BetterDiscord plugins could rig something up?
+        - Maybe give us a sink we can direct audio to.
-5. Reverse engineer how Discord sends a stream and make a small console based app to run an encode with and stream.
+6. Reverse engineer how Discord sends a stream and make a small console based app to run an encode with and stream.
    - preferably it would just emulate an RTMP server where OBS or ffmpeg would stream to and it would forward that to discord.
       - although, discord does not stream in h264, it streams in vp9 iirc to save bandwidth.